kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

     return {"r2_score": score, "mae": mae, "max_error": me}
 ```

 The next step is to ensure that the dataset is also specified as an output of your `evaluate_model` node.
-Under `pipeline.py` of your `data_processing` pipeline, specify the `output` of your `evaluate_model` to be the metrics dataset.
-Note that it is crucial that the output dataset exactly matches the name of the tracking dataset as specified in the config file.
+Under `pipeline.py` of your `data_processing` pipeline, specify the `output` of your `evaluate_model` to be the `metrics` dataset.
+Note that it is crucial that the output dataset exactly matches the name of the tracking dataset specified in the catalog file.

 The node of the `evaluate_model` on the pipeline should look like this: